Martinique Travel Information

-French is the official language of Martinique, but Antillean Creole (Creole Martiniquais) is mostly spoken amongst islanders.
+French is the official language of Martinique, but Antillean Creole (Creole Martiniquais) is mostly spoken among islanders.
 English is typically spoken only in the larger hotels and tourist areas.

 Medical and health care facilities in Martinique are on a par with those of France and are considered to be some of the best in the French West Indies.
 Specialist treatment is also available.
-There are around 20 hospitals and clinics located on the island, the largest of them being Hospital Pierre Zobda Quikman, which has 24-hour emergency room.
-Travellers should be up to date on common vaccinations like Hepatitis A and B, tetanus, and measles boosters before travelling to Martinique.
+There are around 20 hospitals and clinics located on the island, including 24-hour emergency facilities.
+Travellers should be up to date on common vaccinations like hepatitis A and hepatitis B, tetanus, and MMR (measles, mumps, rubella) boosters before travelling to Martinique, but no vaccinations are required by immigration officials.
 Medical insurance is advised.

 As in France, tips are usually included in restaurant bills in Martinique and taxes and service charges are included in hotel rates.